lablup/backend.ai/docs/gsg/key-concepts.rst

 Key Concepts
 ------------

-Here we describe what the core components of Backend.AI do and why/how we use 3rd-party components.
+Here we describe the key concepts that are required to understand and follow this documentation.

 .. _server-arch-diagram:
 .. figure:: server-architecture.svg